 This 50.92-ct. designer-cut morganite’s facets and proportions are designed to bring the greatest possible life out of the stone. – Lydia Dyer, gem courtesy of John Dyer & Co.

-Morganite crystals can be very large, so large faceted stones are more common than with many other gemstones.
-Larger sizes are also more likely to show strong color.
+Carat Weight Morganite crystals can be very large, so large faceted stones are more common than with many other gemstones.
+Larger sizes are also more likely to show strong colour.

 Morganite crystals are sometimes very large. - Brendan Laurs